IDEA Learners Design Team

 Clare began her teaching career as a biology and AP biology teacher, and has enjoyed teaching Project Lead the Way Biomedical Science courses at Chapel Hill High School for the past seven years.
 She has a B.S. in Biology from Virginia Tech (2010) and an M.S. in Education from Radford University (2011).
 Clare enjoys spending time with her husband and daughter, reading, and riding her horse.

-Taryn is the biology teacher at Alger B Wilkins High School and also serves as the Multi-Classroom Leader through the Opportunity Culture initiative.
+Taryn is the K-12 Data Science Program Coordinator for NC State University and is committed to education outreach.
+She is currently working to increase data science literacy and incorporate data science programs into K-12 education.
+Prior to taking on this new role, she was a Cumberland County science teacher for both Middle Grades Science and High School Biology, and served as a Multi-Classroom Leader through the Opportunity Culture initiative.
 Originally from Lexington, KY, she graduated from the University of Kentucky with a focus on Wildlife and Environmental Biology.
 Before becoming a teacher, she worked for the Maxwell H. Gluck Equine Research Center.
-She transitioned to education through Fayetteville State University and has been teaching science in NC for nearly 12 years.
-In her teaching, Taryn focuses on hands-on investigations and uses Problem-Based Learning and citizen science activities from NC State, the NC Museum of Natural History, Kenan Fellows, NCCAT, and Sea Grant.
+During her years teaching, Taryn focused on hands-on investigations and used Problem-Based Learning and citizen science activities from NC State, the NC Museum of Natural History, Kenan Fellows, NCCAT, and Sea Grant.
 In 2018, she took students to Costa Rica for a sea turtle research experience with Ecology Project International.
 Taryn loves everything outdoors – hiking, backpacking, canoeing – and teaching about the natural world is her true passion.

 Bethany Community School, Summerfield, NC